deepfence/golang_deepfence_sdk/client/docs/ModelContainerImage.md

 NewModelContainerImageWithDefaults instantiates a new ModelContainerImage object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCloudComplianceScanStatus

+`func (o *ModelContainerImage) GetCloudComplianceScanStatus() string`

+GetCloudComplianceScanStatus returns the CloudComplianceScanStatus field if non-nil, zero value otherwise.

+### GetCloudComplianceScanStatusOk

+`func (o *ModelContainerImage) GetCloudComplianceScanStatusOk() (*string, bool)`

+GetCloudComplianceScanStatusOk returns a tuple with the CloudComplianceScanStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudComplianceScanStatus

+`func (o *ModelContainerImage) SetCloudComplianceScanStatus(v string)`

+SetCloudComplianceScanStatus sets CloudComplianceScanStatus field to given value.

+### GetCloudCompliancesCount

+`func (o *ModelContainerImage) GetCloudCompliancesCount() int32`

+GetCloudCompliancesCount returns the CloudCompliancesCount field if non-nil, zero value otherwise.

+### GetCloudCompliancesCountOk

+`func (o *ModelContainerImage) GetCloudCompliancesCountOk() (*int32, bool)`

+GetCloudCompliancesCountOk returns a tuple with the CloudCompliancesCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudCompliancesCount

+`func (o *ModelContainerImage) SetCloudCompliancesCount(v int32)`

+SetCloudCompliancesCount sets CloudCompliancesCount field to given value.

 ### GetComplianceScanStatus